YQtheAnalyst/AtliQ-BI-Sales-Insights/README.md

      `SELECT * FROM markets WHERE zone = '';`

-    Check the counts of the rows for tables
+    - Check the counts of the rows for tables

     `SELECT COUNT(*) FROM transactions;`

-    Check data integrity for categorical columns
+    - Check data integrity for categorical columns

     `SELECT COUNT(DISTINCT product_code) FROM transactions;`

     `SELECT COUNT(DISTINCT product_code) FROM products;`

-    Check distinct values for categorical column
+    - Check distinct values for categorical column

     `SELECT DISTINCT currency FROM transactions;`

-    Checked the time period for DATE column
+    - Checked the time period for DATE column

     `SELECT MIN(order_date), MAX(order_date) FROM transactions;`

-    Check data range for numerical columns
+    - Check data range for numerical columns

     `SELECT COUNT(sales_amount) FROM transactions WHERE sales_amount <= 0;`

-- Data quality report
+- Data Quality Report

-    1. Lack of data in "product_code"
+    - Lack of data in "product_code"

     I found there are 279 product codes in "product" reference table whilst 339 in "transaction" table.
 The null value will be generated if I try to JOIN two tables in the future

     Suggestion: Gather more information for "product" reference table to ensure data integrity or remove the null product in the following analysis

-    2. Different currecies "INR" and "USD"
+    - Different currecies "INR" and "USD"

     Column "Currency" contains two different currencies, "INR" and "USD".
 It also contains typos, "INR " and "USD "

     Suggestion: Data transformation.
 Re-calculate the sales amount according to "INR" to unify the currency, and correct the typos

-    3. Negative values in sales amount
+    - Negative values in sales amount

     Column "sales_amount" in table "transaction" contains negative values, which are incorrect

     Suggestions: Delete the rows with negative sales amounts

-    4. Lack of data in Year 2017 and 2020
+    - Lack of data in Year 2017 and 2020

     The database only contains data from Oct 2017 to June 2020

     Suggestions: Gather more information about Year 2017 and 2020 or analyze the existing data, but ensure to consider the factor of imcomplete data

-    5. Redundant data in market names
+    - Redundant data in market names

     Table "markets" include redundant market information "New York" and "Paris" which will not be considered in this analysis